 The sanctuary is tucked next to Lone Elk Park, another cool spot for the kids.
-Even if you haven’t been to the sanctuary you may have seen their birds–they care for the eagles and other birds of prey at Grant’s Farm and do bird shows for kids at their school.
+Even if you haven’t been to the sanctuary you may have seen their birds–they care for the eagles and other birds of prey at Grant’s Farm and bring their birds out for educational shows.

 Bring a good pair of walking shoes to the sanctuary, you’ll do some walking to see everything!

 WBS has birds on view–many are located along a short trail.

 Plan a visit around one of their free shows for the best visit.
 “Amazing Animal Encounters” are offered every Saturday and Sunday from Memorial Day to Labor Day at 11am and 3pm.